netdip/3-tier-cfn/README.md

 ## TODO

 * Some parmeters are in default.
-Need to modify based on user inputs
+Need to modify the stack as user inputs